The Junction (Ogden, Utah)

-The Junction is a 20 acre entertainment, retail, office, and residential complex in downtown Ogden City, built on the site of the former Ogden City Mall.
+The Junction is a 20 acre entertainment, retail, office, and residential complex in downtown Ogden, Utah, built on the site of the former Ogden City Mall.
 Its development has been coordinated and subsidized by Ogden City, in an effort to revitalize the city center for economic and cultural growth.
 The city has worked in partnership with the Boyer Company, The Church of Jesus Christ of Latter-day Saints, Wells Fargo, and other private companies.
-The Ogden City Mall featured in the video for the pop music hit "I Think We're Alone Now" by Tiffany Darwish.
+The Junction borrows its name from Ogden's historic nickname "Junction City".